GoogleCloudPlatform/professional-services/README.md

 * [Dataflow Python Examples](examples/dataflow-python-examples) - Various ETL examples using the Dataflow Python SDK.
 * [Data Generator](examples/dataflow-data-generator) - Generate random data with a custom schema at scale for integration tests or demos.
 * [Dataflow Streaming Benchmark](examples/dataflow-streaming-benchmark) - Utility to publish randomized fake JSON messages to a Cloud Pub/Sub topic at a configured QPS.
+* [Kubeflow Pipelines Sentiment Analysis](examples/kubeflow-pipelines-sentiment-analysis) - Create a Kubeflow Pipelines component and pipelines to analyze sentiment for New York Times front page headlines using Cloud Dataflow (Apache Beam Java) and Cloud Natural Language API.
 * [IoT Nirvana](examples/iot-nirvana) - An end-to-end Internet of Things architecture running on Google Cloud Platform.
 * [Pub/Sub Client Batching Example](examples/pubsub-publish-avro-example) - Batching in Pub/Sub's Java client API.
 * [QAOA](examples/qaoa) - Examples of parsing a max-SAT problem in a proprietary format.